sobotka/AgX/README.md

 "Fork" of Troy Sobotka's AgX https://github.com/sobotka/AgX

+# OCIO

-The goal was making the proof-of-concept config more "production-ready" because, well that's a damn solid concept.
+The goal was making the proof-of-concept OCIO config more "production-ready" because, well that's a damn solid concept.

 >  **Note**:
 >  Compatible with OCIO v2 and OCIO v1.